Oliver-Slape/Project-003/README.md

   <h2> Debugging process <h2>
     <h3> The IDE used as stated above includes a debugging service.
 This made the Debugging a lot simpler as it pointed to where and why there were errors in the code.
 After it was jsut a matter of fixing this.
 This was done by commenting lines of code until the error removes and then editing that section of code line by line till it works. <h3>
   <h2> Coding Standards <h2>
     <h3> With the use of an IDE that colour coordinates the text and code and numbers it makes the layout easier to see and allows for a uniform coding standard.
-Additionally there is an improved and detailed level of commenting in the project.  <h3>
+Additionally there is an improved and detailed level of commenting in the project.
+Additionally, The use of correct naming of Variables, Functions and other naming techniques allowes for easy seperation between tasks.
+The use of lines, breaks and spacing allows for clean easy to read coding. <h3>

 ``` C++
     if(currentScore > lastScore){ // is currentScore greater than lastScore